 DON’T: Assume locals speak Arabic

 Expats account for 90% of people living in Dubai.
 That’s huge!
 The city is a mixed salad of languages, cultures and ethnicities.
-“As-salam alaykom” (hello) and “shukran” (thank you) are commonly used and universally understood, but that’s about all the arabic you will need.
+“As-salam alaykom” (hello) and “shukran” (thank you) are commonly used and universally understood, but that’s about all the Arabic you will need.

 DON’T: Break the law

-In Sex and The City 2, Samantha runs into trouble at the airport when she tries to bring hormones and vitamins for personal use into the UAE.
+In Sex and The City 2, Samantha runs into trouble at the airport when she tries to bring hormones and vitamins into the UAE.
 She later lands herself in jail for engaging in public displays of affective with a man to whom she is not married.
 While these situations provide comic relief in the movie, the real life scenarios are much more terrifying.

 The UAE operates under a system of Sharia law.
 There is no separation of religion and state.
 Things that are perfectly acceptable in most western countries, like public displays of affection for example or hormone supplements, can put you in the slammer.
 It is also illegal for one to share a hotel room with someone of the opposite sex to whom you are not married.
 Make sure you know the laws before you go.